Baikele/AnotherPokestop/README.md

 New Pokestop Plugin that uses the with 8.2 implemented EntityPokestop

+## Installation

+Requirements:
+- Pixelmon Reforged

+Additional Information:
+A private DependencyLoader from https://github.com/HexagonMC is used.
+The DependencyLoader loads a private ConfigManager.

 Commands:
 - /setpokestop Red Green Blue Loottable <<<---- Argument optional
 - /setpokestopdummy